pjha99/Cancer_Prediction/README.md

 - Test Data (137, 9) (137,)

 ## Hyperparameter Tuning :-
-   In an Ideal scenario a model shouldnot be trained on the default parameter, meaning the parameters of the ML algorithm has to be trained, The reason for hyper parameter tuning is to obtained the best parameters and use that on the ML Algorithm to obtained the best results.
+   In an Ideal scenario, a model should not be trained on the default parameter, meaning the parameters of the ML algorithm has to be trained, The reason for hyperparameter tuning is to obtain the best parameters and use that on the ML Algorithm to obtain the best results.
-   We have various hyper parameter tuning techniques, but in this project I have used two widely used tuning techniques.
+   We have various hyperparameter tuning techniques, but in this project, I have used two widely used tuning techniques.
    - Randomized Search CV
    - Grid Search CV

-   The Random Forset algorithm first trains itself using Randomized search CV, as the name suggests it randomly tries to search in the gievn search space and then spits the best params out of those random searched space.
+   The Random Forest algorithm first trains itself using Randomized search CV, as the name suggests it randomly tries to search in the given search space and then spits the best params out of those random searched space.
-   Then we apply the Grid Search CV on the trained params of the Randomized search by taking that as baseline, Grid search looks into each grid one by one and then gives the best parameter for the Random Forest algorithm.
+   Then we apply the Grid Search CV on the trained params of the Randomized search by taking that as the baseline, Grid search looks into each grid one by one and then gives the best parameter for the Random Forest algorithm.

 ## Featured Notebooks/Analysis/Deliverables :-